eje24/coral/README.md

 OVERVIEW OF COMPONENTS:
 - variable_t: user-facing object, holds both data (tensor_t*) and grad metadata (grad_meta_t*) allowing for automatic differentiation
+    - this is similar to the (now deprecated) PyTorch Variable API
 - tensor_t: container for raw data and metadata describing size, dimensions, etc
 - shape_t: stores metadata describing a chunk of data (num_dims, size, dims, strides)
 - grad_meta_t: stores grad-related metadata for a node (variable_t) in the computation graph. explicitly, stores the number of arguments, and an array of diff_arg_t's, one for each argument